elenderg/PAL-1000/instruções de compilação.md

 `If the fragment's tag is the routine address tag, add 12 to the address; exit.`

-`241.
-Some fragments have fixed machine-code lengths; some don't.
-The fixed-length ones are handled above; the others are handled by the four routines below:`
+241. Some fragments have fixed machine-code lengths; some don't.
+The fixed-length ones are handled above; the others are handled by the four routines below:

 `To address a fragment given an address (epilog):`